Acxiom/metalus/docs/httprestclient.md

 ## Authorization
 The _Authorization_ trait provides a single function named _authorize_ that is provided a URL Connection.

-This is used to specify an authorization implementation when the _applicationConfigPath_ is a URL.
 Any parameters required to instantiate the _Authorization_ instance need to be prefixed with _authorization._ so they are identified and passed in.
 To use basic authorization, consider this class signature:

 ```scala